Monday, February 19, 2007

 The International Rescue Committee (IRC), a global leader in providing emergency relief, rehabilitation, and protection for people affected by violent conflict and oppression.

+Thanks for reading Abby's posts, and thanks for sharing Our Concern about Gender-Based Violence.
 Post your comments today and be sure to look out for our next guest blog soon!

 Wednesday, February 14, 2007